tildeinstitute/tildewiki/README.md

 A wiki engine designed for the needs of the [tildeverse](https://tildeverse.org)

 Uses a patched copy of [russross/blackfriday](https://github.com/russross/blackfriday) ([gopkg](https://gopkg.in/russross/blackfriday.v2)) as the markdown parser.
-The patch allows injection of arbitrary `<meta.../>` tags into the document header during the `markdown->html` translation.
-I'll be submitting a PR of my change once I patch the development codebase.
+The patch allows injection of various `<meta.../>` tags into the document header during the `markdown->html` translation.

-The patched repository lives at: [gbmor-forks/blackfriday.v2-patched](https://github.com/gbmor-forks/blackfriday.v2-patched)
+* The patched `v2` repository lives at: [gbmor-forks/blackfriday.v2-patched](https://github.com/gbmor-forks/blackfriday.v2-patched)
+* The patched `master` repo lives at: [gbmor-forks/blackfriday](https://github.com/gbmor-forks/blackfriday).
+* The PR can be found here: [allow writing of user-specified &lt;meta.../&gt;...](https://github.com/russross/blackfriday/pull/541)

 ## About

-* Markdown rendering of all files
+* Markdown rendering
-* YAML for configuration
-* Watches config file for changes and automatically reloads
+* Watches (YAML) config file for changes and automatically reloads
-* Specify a file or a URL for the CSS file
-* Dynamically generates index of pages and places at anchor-point in `wiki.md`
+* Dynamically generates index of pages and places at anchor-point in front/index page
+* Basically everything is configurable: URL path for viewing pages, directory for page data, file to use for index page, etc.
 * Runs as a multithreaded service, rather than via CGI
 * Easily use Nginx to proxy requests to it.
 This allows you to use your existing SSL certificates.
 * Speed is a priority